bao-project/bao-docs/source/development/contributing.rst

       architecture specific files in the *arch* directory);
     * naming conventions for files, functions, variables, types, etc.

-* The PR complies with all the relevant standards mandated for the specific language or repo in question (e.g. :ref:`MISRA<misra>`);
+* The :term:`PR` complies with all the relevant standards mandated for the specific language or repo in question (e.g. :ref:`MISRA<misra>`);
-* There are no obscure binary blobs included in the PR;
+* There are no obscure binary blobs included in the :term:`PR`;
-* Understand the design and implementation decisions behind the PR; Try to imagine how you'd go about implementing the same functionality, and engage in discussion when it does not match the proposed approach.
+* Understand the design and implementation decisions behind the :term:`PR`; Try to imagine how you'd go about implementing the same functionality, and engage in discussion when it does not match the proposed approach.
 Discuss the trade-offs of the various approaches.
 * Have a holistic view of the code in mind:

     * how do the modifications affect other subsystems and the